davidmalcolm/texi2rst/output/options-controlling-the-preprocessor.rst

   directly or indirectly, from such a header.

-  This implies that the choice of angle brackets or double quotes in an
-  #include directive does not in itself determine whether that
-  header will appear in :option:`-MM` dependency output.
+  This implies that the choice of angle brackets or double quotes in an :samp:`#include` directive does not in itself determine whether that header will appear in :option:`-MM` dependency output.
 This is a slight change in semantics from GCC versions 3.0 and earlier.